UniekLee/Blog/content/posts/2012-11-07-be-the-church.md

 - Jesus
 ---

 I've grown up in the church in many ways.
 Sure, I haven't always been in church, but for most of my life I've been exposed to a traditional church setting.
-We've been going through two series at church, and both have been radically challenging my idea of church.<!-- more -->
+We've been going through two series at church, and both have been radically challenging my idea of church.<!--more-->

 The first of the series was about discipleship.
 We've been going thought this in our Sunday morning gatherings.
 The second session is about how to be a GOOD home cell member, and this we've been going through on Wednesday nights at home cell.